Learn How Sound Masking Technology Helps Create Better Workspaces

 - Plenum-mounted sound masking speakers VS direct in-ceiling speakers: distinguishing marketing hype from measurable performance.

-- The advantages of choosing a fully integrated software.
+- The advantages of choosing a network-ready system with a fully integrated management software.

-- Acoustical calibration based on the unique attributes of the space covered.
+- How the system's acoustical calibration should always be based on the unique attributes of the individual zones covered.

 - How adaptive controls are necessary in a dynamic office space where the volume of noisy distractions vary constantly.